erizov/Professor/semester_4/lecture_14_security_patterns/jwt/README.md

 **Common Combinations:**
 - Employed together in production systems for optimal performance
-- Complementary algorithms that solve related problems
+- Complementary algorithms that tackle related problems
 - Often part of larger algorithmic frameworks

 ## Do Not Confuse With

 - **Session Tokens**: JWT is stateless and self-contained, session tokens require server-side storage
-- **OAuth**: JWT is token format, OAuth is authorization framework (JWT can be used in OAuth)
+- **OAuth**: JWT is token format, OAuth is authorization framework (JWT can be employed in OAuth)
 - **API Keys**: JWT contains claims and is signed, API keys are simple identifiers

 ## Self-Assessment Questions